 Treatment that follows the test depends on the cause of the abnormal numbers of epithelial cells and their types.
 Most of the UTIs are caused by bacteria and hence treated with antibiotics.
 The viral UTIs are treated with antivirals.
 Kidney disease is treated by managing the underlying cause such as high blood pressure, high cholesterol, and blood sugar levels.
-Your doctor may also advise you on the following:
+Your doctor may also advise you the following:

-- Healthy dietary changes
+- Making Healthy dietary changes

 - Cutting back on high-salt and high-cholesterol foods

 - Blood pressure medication to manage the progression of the disease and preserve kidney function